jarmo/candalf/README.md

-If everything goes well then a SSH key is going to be created, it will be copied to the server, SSH server will be running on a random port and password authentication via SSH server is disabled.
+If everything goes well then a SSH key is going to be created, it will be copied to the server, SSH server will be running on a random port and password authentication via SSH server will be disabled.
 There will be also a lot of output from apt upgrading the system.

 If you run the same command again then not much happens because Candalf has